rougesteelproject/cse-251/lesson_04/canvas/prove.md

 ### Submission

-When finished, upload your Python file and chart to Canvas.
+When finished, upload your Python file, chart, and log to Canvas.